MANOJPATRA1991/Linux-Server-Configuration/README.md

 ```

 ## Configure the local timezone to UTC
-Local time zone was set using `sudo dpkg-reconfigure tzdata` followed by selection of geographical area.
+Set local time zone using `sudo dpkg-reconfigure tzdata` followed by selection of geographical area.

 It can also be set using
 ```